impie66/If-Bot/README.md

 <h2><b>Features</b></h2>

-* Throwing Marines one at the enemy one at a time
+* Giant lines of marines a moving
 * Siege Tanks that unsiege instantly after shooting
 * 2000 APM for one marine to stim
 * A free for all building system